Your pain-free guide to health insurance

-Some plans are compatible with Health Savings Accounts (HSAs), which you can fund with pre-tax income.
+Some plans are compatible with Health Savings Accounts (HSAs), which you can fund with income that won’t be subject to federal income tax, although state income taxes may apply.
 You can use the money in the account for any eligible out-of-pocket health costs.
 Learn more about HSAs with information from Bank of America.

 How much will you actually pay?

 Even if you never step foot in a doctor’s office, you have to pay your health insurance premium each month to remain covered.
 With an employer-provided plan, your portion of the premium might be deducted from your paychecks.
 If you buy a plan through a state or federal exchange, you might qualify for a subsidy that reduces the amount you pay.
 For the remainder, or if you buy directly from an insurer, you must send in a check or pay electronically.